saikotek/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/veeam-cloud-connect-migration/guide.en-gb.md

 ---
-title: "Veeam Cloud Connect - How to Migrate Data from Veeam Cloud Connect to Object Storage"
+title: "Veeam Cloud Connect - How to migrate data from Veeam Cloud Connect to Object Storage"
 excerpt: "Discover two solutions to migrate your Veeam Cloud Connect data to Object Storage using Veeam Backup & Replication Enterprise Edition"
 updated: 2024-12-11
 ---